SmarDex-Ecosystem/usdn-contracts/script/README.md

 ## Upgrade protocol

-Before you launch the upgrade script, there are a few things you need to do:
+Each upgrade logic depends on the implementation, so no boilerplate can be used for every upgrade version.
+This means you need to checkout to the corresponding tag version to see the exact upgrade script used.

+Some general rules apply:

 - Implement the reinitialization function (ex: `initializeStorageV2`) with the required parameters
   - Make sure it is only callable by the PROXY_UPGRADE_ROLE addresses